Skip to content

 Information regarding the facts about the men were obtained from the Unit Roster of the 3rd NY Cavalry found as a link under the NYSMM Online Resourses section side box on the 3rd Cavalry Regiment: New York State Military Museum and Veterans Research Center website.
 Any information provided from the Unit Roster will be provided next to the text as UR and have the page number.
 OSF means that the information was obtained from the Old Stone Fort website.

-The newspaper clipping below came from page 2 of the May 2, 1861 issue of Schoharie Republican newspaper.
+This clipping came from page 2 of the May 2, 1861 issue of Schoharie Republican newspaper.

 The following images show a draft manuscript of some of the men who served in the 3rd NY Cavalry assembled by George Warner for what became his “Military records of Schoharie County Veterans of four Wars” which was published in 1891.
 There were 19 pages found in the Old Stone Fort archives covering Schoharie Civil War Veterans with last names beginning with H-S.